philosowaffle/peloton-to-garmin/mkdocs/docs/install/github-action.md

 1. Create an account on [GitHub](https://github.com)
 1. Navigate to the [P2G repo](https://github.com/philosowaffle/peloton-to-garmin)
 1. In the upper right hand corner, click the button that says `Fork`
-1. Make note of the url to your forked copy
+1. Make note of or bookmark the url to your forked copy so that you’ll be able to easily find it again later when you’re ready to sync.
 1. Continue on to the [Secrets instructions](#secrets) below

 ### 2. Setup Secrets

 Once you've created your fork, you'll need to set a number of secrets in your repository.
+Secrets are a tool for storing sensitive information our Action will need (like email and password) in a way that is private and not visible to others.

 1. From your forked copy of P2G, click the `Settings`
 1. Then, on the side nav, select `Secrets` and then `Actions`.